Below are some useful links to help you get started.

 HR and Payroll Services Sites

-These partners take care of payroll and HR so you can concentrate on building your business.
+These partners take care of staffing, payroll and/or HR so you can concentrate on building your business.

 Software Tools Useful for Startups and Small Businesses